coddingtonbear/jirafs/readme.rst

     jirafs get MYISSUE-1084

+The first time you run this command, it will ask you for a series of details that it will use for communicating with JIRA; don't worry: although all of this information will be stored in plaintext at ``~/.jirafs_config``, JiraFS will not store your password unless you give it permission to do so.

-Once you run this command, it will download all assets currently attached to the issue and create a few text files that allow you to see and edit the issue's contents.
+Once the command runs successfully, it will download all assets currently attached to the issue and create a few text files that allow you to see and edit the issue's contents.
 These files include:

 * ``details.jira.rst``:  This file will show all currently-set field values for this JIRA issue.
 You *can* change field values here by editing the